Basis-Theory/basistheory-integration-guides/collections/guides/quickstart/get_started.md

 # Take Basis Theory For A Spin
 {: .no_toc}

-Basis Theory is built to encrypt, decrypt, tokenize, and delegate any payload of data you can serialize.
+Basis Theory is built to encrypt, decrypt, tokenize, and delegate any payload of data that can be serialized.
 To show the flexibility of our tokenization platform, the following guide will show you how you can tokenize any payload in an application.

 ### Table of contents
 {: .no_toc .text-delta }